 like-minded individuals could come together and learn from each other while also looking for ways to advance the conversation at a macro-level.

-In 2011, plans were underway to expand our region’s Rapid Transit District (RTD) through nine new rail lines and two bus rapid transit (BRT) lines, adding over 150 miles of new transit lines in metro Denver.
+In 2011, plans were underway to expand our region’s Regional Transit District (RTD) through nine new rail lines and two bus rapid transit (BRT) lines, adding over 150 miles of new transit lines in metro Denver.

 With foresight, several community leaders and organizations gathered to develop a collaborative effort to ensure the Metro Denver regional transit system would offer all residents the opportunity for a high quality of life.
 And so, the Mile High Connects collaborative was launched in 2011 to take collective action on community-led and driven solutions in neighborhoods impacted by the RTD light rail expansion.